the-galah-survey/the-galah-survey.github.io/dr4/caveats.md

 #### 1D-LTE/1D-NLTE and microturbulence

 Our spectrum synthesis is performed by assuming 1D-LTE and 1D-NLTE.
-However, modelling stellar atmospheres with a 1-dimensional description is neglecting 3-dimensional, time-dependent effects, which can only partially be mitigated by fudge factors, like vmic.
+However, modelling stellar atmospheres with a 1-dimensional description is neglecting 3-dimensional, time-dependent effects, which can only partially be mitigated by fudge factors like vmic.
 While allowing this factor to be fitted as part of the analysis, our tests have shown that the abundance precision decreases.
 We have therefore implemented an empirical relation, estimated by Gao *et al.* (2020) for GALAH, over the whole parameter space, as shown in panel a) of the figure below.

 During the validation of element abundances, we have discovered several temperature-dependent trends.
 These occur in regions where our analysis approach is prone to systematic trends anyway, that is, the coolest/most line-rich (<4500 K) and hottest/most line-poor (>6500 K) regions.
 We cannot exclude that the found systematic trends can also be partially caused by over- or underestimated vmic (in addition to a systematically incorrect normalisation for the most line-righ spectra).
 Comparisons with other vmic-relations, see e.g. the relations by Dutra-Ferreira *et al.* (2016) based on 3D atmosphere calculations (see panel b) suggest large deviations for certain stars, leading to a difference of up to 2 km/s (see panel c).
 The tests by Jofre *et al.* (2017) also showed that different stellar types are affected differently by inaccurate vmic, with strongest implications for (more metal-rich) giant stars among the analysed sample of GBS.